Skip to Content

 Generally, the western parts of Utah are the most abundant when it comes to topaz specimens., The Dugway Range is particularly noteworthy for its abundance of topaz, geodes, and other interesting examples.

-All the general area here is worth exploring, and so is the general area around Thomas Range.
-Yet, you can also try scouting the northern parts since many topaz specimens were unearthed there.
+All the general areas here are worth exploring, and so is the general area around Thomas Range.
+You can also try scouting the northern parts since many topaz specimens were unearthed there.

 However, Utah’s most famous topaz site is the Topaz Dome Quarry.
 Here, you can find more than just topaz specimens if you are willing.